intel/FPGA-Devcloud/main/HandsFree/Documentation/CookBook.md

-5. Navigate to the .qaf file downloaded in Step 1, select it, and then select Open.
+5. Navigate to the .qar file downloaded in Step 1, select it, and then select Open.

 6. Name the destination directory, and select okay.